guswynn/site-hierarchy/README.md

 #site hierarchy
 Say you have a static site with links to sub-pages.
-This site has changed over time in a git repo called 'site'.
+This site has changed over time in a git repo called 'website' and outputs to a repo called 'hierarchy'.

 What if you want another static site that encapsulates the changing hierarchy of that site?